Area Information for Skirsa Street, Glasgow, Scotland, G23 5AJ

 Broadband in G23 5AJ

-This postcode has support for superfast broadband at one or more premises.
-Superfast broadband is generally taken to mean fixed line broadband at a potential speed of 30Mbps plus - more than enough for gaming, video calling, watching video and internet browsing.
+This postcode has support for Ultrafast broadband at one or more premises.
+Ultrafast broadband is the latest high-speed standard, generally taken to mean fixed line broadband at a potential speed of 300Mbps or more - more than enough for even the most demanding household gaming, video calling, video and internet browsing needs.
 Note that occasionally some properties in a postcode may still not be eligible due to conditions on the ground, or the building structure.
 If you wish to enquire about a specific property in this postcode, contact the major suppliers, for instance Virgin Media, BT Broadband and Plusnet.
 For more information on Superfast Broadband, see the OpenReach website.

 |Maximum Download Speed Reported||200Mbps|